crcn/tandem-old/README.md

 #### Compiles to code

 Compile UI files to your language or framework of choice.
-You can also compile to _multiple_ targets if you want to.
 React is currently supported, static HTML, PHP, Vue, and other targets are in the pipeline.

+#### Decoupled from your code

+Tandem components are decoupled from your code, so you can re-use your UIs however you want.

 #### Organizes like code

 Tandem allows you to split components out into separate files that can be integrated into your existing codebase, and organized however you want.
 Take a look at the Tandem source code for an example on how this can be done: https://github.com/crcn/tandem-preview/tree/master/packages/front-end/src/components

 #### Safety